-All areas of Crocodile Sanctuary (Little Madeira Bay and numerous other connected ponds and creeks) would remain closed to public access.
+Little Madeira Bay, Joe Bay, and adjacent smaller water bodies (also known as Crocodile Sanctuary) would remain closed to public access.
 Opportunities for visitors to enjoy and learn more about Florida Bay would continue via the many guided fishing trips and ecotours offered in this extensive, complex area.